Incerto13/notes-client/README.md

 - client app can be accessed on http://localhost:8080

-- live version of demo app found here at https://solace.incertotech.com
+- live version of app at https://solace.incertotech.com